Smiling trio at camp sign on Kili

 Sadly, the mistreatment of porters is a challenge in the climbing industry.

-Follow Alice is proud to be a partner company with KPAP
+Follow Alice is proud to be a partner company of KRTO

-We voluntarily submit to KPAP’s monitoring activities, which include allowing a KPAP representative to evaluate the treatment of our porters on our climbs.
-By climbing with us you can rest assured that your porters are being treated and paid well.
+We voluntarily submitted to KPAP’s monitoring activities, which included allowing a KPAP representative to evaluate the treatment of our porters on some of our climbs.
+By climbing with us, you can rest assured that your porters are being treated well and paid fairly.

 Chris and Kilimanjaro mountain crew